Genres

 Blurb

-[DeepL Translation - needs review] Ms. Futatani, won't you tease Mr. Ashikawa with me?
+[DeepL Translation - needs review] Nitaniさん, won't you tease Ms. Ashikawa with me?
 A work+food+love novel that will make your heart flutter.

-The story is about a woman, Nitani, who is doing well at her workplace, Ashikawa, a good cook and someone everyone wants to protect, and Oshio, who is good at his job and a hardworking person.
+The story is about a man, Nitani, who is doing well at his workplace, Ashikawa, a good cook and someone everyone wants to protect, and Oshio, who is good at her job and a hardworking person.
 This is a masterpiece that depicts the delicate relationships between people through "eating.

 (Translator: DeepL)